aditisharma1908/Titanic/README.md

 # Titanic
-Predict that how many people save in tsunami from the list of all passenger
+Predict that how many people saved from tsunami on the given list of passenger.